MrAlias/autofs/README.md

 ### Beginning with autofs

-In order to get a basic instance of AutoFS running with OS default settings:
+In order to get a basic instance of AutoFS running:

 ```puppet
 include autofs